Cobra-117/-Discarded-Battle-simulator/README.md

 # Battle-simulator
- [Work in progress] This game will be a battle simulator where two teams of fighters will fight each other
+ [Discarded] This game will be a battle simulator where two teams of fighters will fight each other

 #The developpement of this game is actually in progress